sanjeevkumarraob/valueadd/readme.md

-# Wine Cellar Application #

-The Wine Cellar application is documented [here](http://coenraets.org).

-This is sample CRUD application built with Angular.js

-Set Up:

-1. Create a MySQL database name "cellar".
-2. Execute cellar.sql to create and populate the "wine" table:

-	mysql cellar -uroot < cellar.sql
+#A Property showcase Application for value add realty #

+The property showcase application is simple app built with angular js, restangualr js, mysql and PHP.

+This is a basic API consuming app with lead management included and a basic CRM application.